 The medical clinic at each home is available to volunteers during their stay, but we recommend that volunteers see their GP for any required vaccinations or medical advice for living in any one of the countries.

 Our local clinic can deal with any minor illnesses you may experience.
-However, in the case of a serious emergency you will be taken to a local private clinic, which will be at your expense.
-This is why you need to buy medical insurance to cover your full stay at NPH, so that you don’t have any issues.
+However, in the case of a serious emergency you will be taken to a local private clinic.
+NPH New Zealand will cover your health and accident insurance.